EliAndrewC/l7r/setting/l7r.md

 I trust this vow to serve as a continuous connection to Lord Moon, reminding me of his raw, primal power.
 Let my daily indulgence fortify me, just as Lord Moon draws strength from his celestial feast.

 In my meals and libations, I shall remember the celestial grace that sustains us all.
-May my strength, in turn, reflect the mighty Lord Moon, using it both for personal gain as well as for the greater good.
+May my strength, in turn, reflect the mighty Lord Moon, using it both for personal gain and for the greater good.
 This I vow, in the name of Lord Moon, the mighty and unpredictable."

 And the public-facing vow to Bishamon with similar terms: